 At Pisgah Church Road, the Atlantic & Yadkin Greenway carries on through what was once called the Battleground Rail-Trail.
 It runs parallel to Battleground Avenue (east side) to its terminus at Markland Drive.

 Some of the rail-trail sections take slight jogs down city sidewalks.
 Just follow the A&Y logo (the front view of an old steam engine) to keep to the trail.

 There are numerous access points and places to park, including at Bur-Mil Park, Guilford Courthouse National Military Park and Greensboro Country Park.
 For more information, visit the Atlantic & Yadkin Greenway website and click on the map links.
-Or contact: